-- 1: Water amount for which the water-level gauge indicates 0% or more - 2: To detect storage increases more accurately, the calculation method was reviewed as follows from February 9, 2017: (The revised method was applied from March 1, 2018) [(Inflow of groundwater/rainwater into buildings) + (other transfer) + (chemical injection into ALPS)] - 3: The storage amount increased due to transfer to buildings in association with the decommissioning work - (The transferred amount comprised (1Transfer of RO concentrated water from groundwater drains to Turbine Building: approx. 80 m3/day, 2Transfer from wells and groundwater drains: approx.50 m3/day, 3Transfer from Unit 5//6 SPT to Process Main Building: approx. 20 m3/day, others) - 4: Changed from December 13, 2018 from rainfall in Namie to that within the site. - 5: Since January 17, 2019, Unit 3 C/B contaminated water has been managed in addition to contaminated water storage in buildings.
-For the inflow of groundwater, rainwater, and others to buildings and increase in storage have been reflected since January 24, 2019. - 6: Considered attributable to the increased inflow of groundwater, rainwater, and others to buildings due to the decline in the level of contaminated water in buildings.
-(January 17, April 22, May 16 and 30, June 13 and 27, 2019) - 7: Water-level gauges were replaced (February 7 March 7, 2019) - 8: Calculation methods for water volume and the capacity of tanks, which had varied in each tank area, were unified in all areas.
-By this unification, the calculated increase in treated water and variation in Sr-treated water, and others changed.
-However, the actual treated volumes were approx. 2200 m3/week for treated water and approx. 1100 m3/week for Sr-treated water and others (July 11, 2019).
+- 1: Water amount for which the water-level gauge indicates 0% or more - 2: To detect storage increases more accurately, the calculation method was reviewed as follows from February 9, 2017: (The revised method was applied from March 1, 2018) [(Inflow of groundwater/rainwater into buildings) + (other transfer) + (chemical injection into ALPS)] - 3: The storage amount increased due to transfer to buildings in association with the decommissioning work.

+(The transferred amount comprised (1Transfer of RO concentrated water from groundwater drains to Turbine Building: approx. 80 m3/day, 2Transfer from wells and groundwater drains: approx.50 m3/day, 3Transfer from Unit 51/6 - 4: Changed from December 13, 2018 from rainfall in Namie to that within the site. - 5: Since January 17, 2019, Unit 3 C/B contaminated water has been managed in addition to contaminated water storage in buildings.
+For the inflow of groundwater, rainwater and others to buildings and increase in storage have been reflected since January 24, 2019. - 6: Considered attributable to the increased inflow of groundwater, rainwater and others to buildings due to the decline in the level of contaminated water in buildings (January 17, April 22, May 16 and 30, June 13 and 27, 2019) - 7: Water-level gauges were replaced (February 7 March 7, 2019)